fpereiro/gotoB/tutorial/tutorial.md

 Without a highway system (internet), the web cannot work.
 But once the highway is in place, the vehicles (web) can carry information from one location to the other.

-### How is a webapp loaded?
+#### How is the frontend loaded?

-Loading the backend is easy: you put the entire program in the server and use the runtime to run it.it  The backend is a program that will run constantly and forever, until you stop it.
+Loading the backend is simple: you copy the backend program to a server and run the backend using the runtime.
+The backend is a program that will run constantly and forever, until you stop it.
+Once you set it running, it will be listening to incoming requests.

+It is esential that your server should receive the requests directed to a given web domain.
+For example, if your app's domain is `myapp.com`, your server should be configured so that it receives all the requests sent to `myapp.com`.
+We won't go into details here, because this tutorial is focused on the frontend and this topic squarely belongs to the backend.
+The gist of it is that, from the perspective of the web, `myapp.com` should *point* to your server.

-The frontend, however, is different.
+The frontend, however, works differently than the frontend.
 When the user opens a new tab to go to a webapp, the frontend is not there yet.
 It must be *loaded* onto the browser first.
 How does this happen?

 ```
 Step 1: